Convenience. Don’t you just love it? I know I do.

 Triberr has made this whole thing ten times worse.
 I feel almost compelled to share things on Triberr even if I’ve not read them and it just convolutes the Twitter feed even more.

-Have Google+ and Facebook fallen foul of the same endless stream of blog post broadcasts too?
+Have Google+ and Facebook fallen foul of the same endless stream of broadcasts too?
 I’m thinking maybe a little.

-Even the Facebook Groups I belong to don’t seem to have any engagement in them any more; just endless streams of people promoting their latest blog post.
+Even the Facebook Groups I belong to don’t seem to have any engagement in them any more; just of people promoting their latest blog post.

 I’m hoping Google+ communities can bring some engagement back into social media and so far I’ve been pleasantly surprised by one of the communities I’ve joined.